High flying wings cheer U.S. chicken companies

 U.S. chicken production in September was down 12 percent from August and down 8 percent from a year earlier, according to the U.S. Agriculture Department.

-Buffalo Wild Wings, one of the largest wing-serving restaurant chains in the country selling 21 million a week, on Tuesday reported a 25 percent increase in revenue for the quarter ended in late September, but its profit shrunk as the wings it buys from chicken companies cost more.
+Buffalo Wild Wings (BWLD.O), one of the largest wing-serving restaurant chains in the country selling 21 million a week, on Tuesday reported a 25 percent increase in revenue for the quarter ended in late September, but its profit shrunk as the wings it buys from chicken companies cost more.

 Wings, on average cost the company $1.97 per lb during that quarter, a 70 percent increase from a year earlier.
 Since then, the cost has increased to $2.07, it said during a conference call with analysts.